Azure-Samples/contoso-chat-csharp-prompty/README.md

 # Security Guidelines

-This template uses [Managed Identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview) and Key Vault to eliminate the need for developers to manage credentials.
+This template uses [Managed Identity](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview) or Key Vault to eliminate the need for developers to manage credentials.
 Applications can use managed identities to obtain Microsoft Entra tokens without having to manage any credentials.

 Additionally, we have added a [GitHub Action tool](https://github.com/microsoft/security-devops-action) that scans the infrastructure-as-code files and generates a report containing any detected issues.